chetansinghsajwan/notes/git/credential-helper-iofmt.md

 In all cases, all bytes are treated as-is (i.e., there is no quoting, and one cannot transmit a value with newline or NUL in it).
 The list of attributes is terminated by a blank line or end-of-file.

+See this [link](https://git-scm.com/docs/git-credential#IOFMT) for a list of attributes recognized by git.
+Unrecognized attributes and capabilities are silently discarded.

 ## References

 - https://git-scm.com/docs/git-credential#IOFMT